He’s the King of the Jungle - but this is far from the first time that Harry has performed superbly in front of a camera

-The king of the wheeler dealers (though don't say that to his face) has been one of the major characters in English football management ever since taking over at Bournemouth way back in 1983 and frankly we can’t wait to see him describing how 'the boy is a triffic trainer' through the window of his Range Rover in a few months’ time.
+The king of the wheeler dealers (though don’t say that to his face), Harry has been one of the major characters in English football management ever since taking over at Bournemouth way back in 1983.

 Love him or hate him, he’s always been fantastic entertainment in front of a camera.
 Here are his finest moments.